cjcole/libgolle/README.md

 ###A note about copying

-This project uses OpenSSL for large numbers and some cryptography protocols.
+This project uses OpenSSL for large numbers and some cryptography algorithms (SHA.
 As such:

-    This product includes cryptographic software written by Eric Young (eay@cryptsoft.com) This product includes software written by Tim Hudson (tjs@cryptsoft.com)
+> This product includes cryptographic software written by Eric Young (eay@cryptsoft.com)

-###Autoconf Archive
+And when compiling for Windows:

+> This product includes software written by Tim Hudson (tjs@cryptsoft.com)

 The Autoconf macros used in this project are licensed under the [GNU Free Documentation License](http://www.gnu.org/software/autoconf-archive/GNU-Free-Documentation-License.html).